darwins-challenge/moonlander-visualisation/README.md

     bower install

-Build the web server:

-    cargo build

-Run the web server (you need to point it to a compiled evolution program):
+Run the web server, pointing it where the trace files are stored:

-    cargo run ../moonlander-ast-rust/target/release/examples/evolve
+    cargo run ../moonlander-ast

-You could use the `traces` directory, it contains sample traces.

 Then open in the browser: